-The primary function of the digestive system is to break down food both mechanically and by the use of enzymes, so that it can be used by the body for energy and cell growth and repair.
-It consists of a large number of organs and processes with the combined functions of breaking down our food into smaller molecules which can be used to produce energy and for other nutritional purposes; and excreting the waste consumed and produced by the system.
+The primary function of the digestive system is to break down food both mechanically and by the use of enzymes so that it can be used by the body for energy and cell growth and repair.
+It consists of a large number of organs and processes with the combined functions of breaking down our food into smaller molecules which can be used to produce energy and for other nutritional purposes.

 Mouth: The mouth is the starting point of digestion.
 Here the process of chewing starts to break down food and enzymes such as salivary lipase and amylase also start to chemically break down the food.